Water resources and energy

 Switzerland is regarded as the "water tower of Europe".
-However, the water does not always flow in the right place at the right time.
-In time, climate change could further exacerbate this situation.
-We study the processes involved in fluctuating rain and meltwater run-off levels and identify the risks and opportunities arising from this, including for hydropower.
+This is mostly because a lot of water is stored in the form of snow and ice in our mountains.
+Under the influence of climate change the availability of these resources will likely change.
+We study the processes involved and identify the risks and opportunities arising from this, including for hydropower.

-One key climate change issue is to determine what consequences rising temperatures, melting glaciers and less frequent snowfall will have on water availability in the medium term.
-After all, snow constitutes an important temporary cache for winter precipitation, which replenishes groundwater reserves for drinking water supplies and agriculture.
-This is why we are examining the hydrological processes relating to glacial retreat.
-We explore the fundamental glaciological processes in laboratory and field studies in order to determine the earlier extent of glaciers and predict future water availability.
+One key climate change issue is to determine what consequences rising temperatures, melting glaciers and less frequent snowfall will have on water availability.
+To this end, we are examining the hydrological processes associated with glacial retreat.
+We explore the fundamental glaciological processes in laboratory and field studies in order to determine the former extent of glaciers and predict future water availability.